 Geysers and hot springs

 Deildartunguhver is named after Deildartunga – a nearby farm that has been mentioned already in the Icelandic medieval sources.
 This was valuable agricultural land long before the use of geothermal energy started.
 The fate of the legendary Snorri Sturluson (1179-1241) is linked to this site as well.

-Deildartunguhver is located in Reykholt geothermal area.
+Deildartunguhver is located in the Reykholt geothermal area.
 This area of thermal water includes one more unique landmark: the nearby Árhver geysers in the middle of a river.

 Springs emanate at the foot of Hverahóll hill and have at least nine vents.
 The temperature of the water at the surface here is 95 – 97 °C. A little deeper it is above the boiling point.

 Some of the spring vents behave as water spouters and even geysers.
 The most active ones can erupt up to 3 m high.
 In 1810 the geysers were taller – up to 4 m – as described by Scottish geologist Sir George S. Mackenzie.

 Deildartunguhver almost continuously is shrouded in dense steam.
-Thus it is hard to find a moment to take a clear picture with the springs.
+Thus it is hard to find a moment to take a clear picture of the springs.

 District heating system

 In the 1970ies, during the oil crisis, a dire need for cheaper energy arose.
 As a result, a very ambitious project was realized around 1979: there was built a district heating system between Deildartunguhver and the coastal towns – Borgarnes and Akranes.
 The pipe to Akranes is 64 km long.
 Water at the end of this pipe still is very hot: 78 – 80 °C.

 Later there were found other sources of geothermal energy nearer to the towns – but too late, the system was built and functional.